allinyearn/scnc_prsn/README.md

 # Get science news right in your telegram.
-Python scraper used for scraping science journal's web sites (Nature and Science at the moment) with telegram notification.
+The python scraper used for scraping science journal's web site (Nature at the moment) and send article links to a client in the telegram.

 Technologies:
 - Python 3.7